-Adopted by the Executive (EX) Committee and Plenary,,, Adopted by the Market Regulation and Consumer Affairs (D) Committee.
-Dec.
+Adopted by the Market Regulation and Consumer Affairs (D) Committee, Dec.
 3, 2023

 MARKET REGULATION AND CONSUMER AFFAIRS (D) COMMITTEE

 The mission of the Market Regulation and Consumer Affairs (D) Committee is to monitor all aspects of the market regulatory process for continuous improvement.
 This includes market analysis, regulatory interventions with companies, and multi-jurisdictional collaboration.
 The Committee will also review and make recommendations regarding the underwriting and market practices of insurers and producers, as those practices affect insurance consumers, including the availability and affordability of insurance.